Long Trail Brewing Company

 Long Trail Brewing Company is a regional brewery in Bridgewater Corners, Vermont, United States.
 Founded in 1989 by Andy Pherson in the basement of the Bridgewater Woolen Mill, the company relocated to its current brewing facility and visitor center in 1995.
 Originally known as Mountain Brewers, the company changed its name to Long Trail Brewing Company shortly after their relocation to Bridgewater Corners, Vermont.
-In 2006, Long Trail was acquired by its present owner, Fulham and Co., a Massachusetts-based private equity firm.
+In 2006, Long Trail was acquired by Fulham and Co., a Massachusetts-based private equity firm.
 Located on the banks of the Ottaquechee River in the heart of the Green Mountains, the Long Trail campus includes its brewing operations, visitor center, farmhouse pilot brewery and wastewater treatment facility.

 Long Trail Ale, a German Altbier, is the company's flagship beer.
 It is the largest selling craft-brew in Vermont.

 In June 2022 it was acquired by Harpoon Brewery.

 Beers

 Long Trail makes a number of different styles of beer, mostly English-style top-fermented ales, but its flagship beer is Long Trail Ale, a Düsseldorf-style altbier.
 It also participates in the tradition of brewing a "Sticke" Alt (from a dialect German word for secret) known as Long Trail Double Bag, though unlike the German originators of the style, Long Trail makes Double Bag available year-round.
 During the 1990s it also brewed a Kölsch-style ale as a spring seasonal.

 In the summer of 2006 Long Trail added a hefeweizen to its list of brews.
 Originally Long Trail's summer seasonal brew, Blackbeary Wheat became a year-round beer in the Fall of 2007.
 In 2013, the Farmhouse Pilot Brewery introduced the Limbo IPA, which became the first year-round brew produced by the Pilot project.